Food

 Garden@Case

 The Garden@Case, established in 2011, is a CWRU community garden located in the North Residential Village, adjacent to Mather Park on Mistletoe Drive.
-The Garden@Case envisions local neighborhood residents experiencing the positive outcomes of community gardening.
 The goal is a grassroots approach that includes food production and access, as well as educating about making lifestyle changes through healthy eating and cooking.
 The Garden@Case employs organic gardening techniques and is open to students, faculty, staff, as well as community members.
 Volunteers join in the local food movement by helping with weeding, watering and the upkeep of the garden.
-Produce is shared with volunteers and donated to the Cory Hunger Center, affiliated with the Cory Methodist Church in Glenville.
+Produce is shared with volunteers and donated when possible.

 Local Food off-campus

-Northeast Ohio offers an abundance of local produce: we are the home of the largest contiguous urban farm in the country, the Ohio City Farm.
-We are home to one of the oldest indoor marketplaces, the West Side Market, which celebrated it's centennial in 2012, and celebrates local food and cuisine purveyors daily.
-We are home to an inner-city vineyard and bioceller in Chateau Hough and an inner-city aquaponics fish and vegetable farm that also sells compost and educates kids in the Rid-All Green Partnership.
+Northeast Ohio offers an abundance of local produce: Cleveland is home of the largest contiguous urban farm in the country, the Ohio City Farm.
+The West Side Market celebrated it's centennial in 2012, and celebrates local food and cuisine purveyors daily.
+There is an inner-city vineyard and bioceller in Chateau Hough and an inner-city aquaponics fish and vegetable farm that also sells compost and educates kids in the Rid-All Green Partnership.

-Local grocery stores like Constantino's Market in Uptown, Dave's Market in Cleveland Heights, and Heinen's in Shaker Square or downtown, have committed to providing local produce and other products when available.
-And during the growing season, Cleveland is dotted with farmer's markets, from right here at University Hospitals, to Shaker Square, and beyond.
+Local grocery stores like Heinen's in Shaker Square or downtown, have committed to providing local produce and other products when available.
+And during the growing season, Cleveland is dotted with farmer's markets, several in the University Circle area hosted by University Hospitals and the Cleveland Clinic.

-Through Bon Appetite and USEFULL, the University offers reusable containers at the dining halls.
-Students are encouraged to take advantage of this program.
+Through Bon Appetit and USEFULL, the University offers reusable containers at the student facing dining halls.
+Students are encouraged to take advantage of this program to reduce waste headed to the landfill.